 Galaxy S25 and S25+: Design and Hardware

 Unlike the Galaxy S25 Ultra, the Galaxy S25 and S25+ don’t see a major design overhaul.
-The latter two models have always featured a rounded design, while Samsung is making the Ultra rounder next year.
+These models have always featured a rounded design, while Samsung made the Ultra rounder this year.
 It previously featured a boxy design with sharp corners.
-That said, the other two models bring some design refinements for an improved overall look.
-Leaked renders showed slimmer bezels and a slightly compact build for the base model.
-It is allegedly 7.2mm thick, down from the S24’s thickness of 7.6mm.

 Galaxy S25 and S25+: Display

-Samsung should also offer its revolutionary anti-reflective screen technology on the Galaxy S25 and S25+.
+The Galaxy S25 and S25+ also miss out on Samsung’s revolutionary anti-reflective screen technology.
 It reduces the screen glare, improving legibility in the brightest environment.
 This tech makes visuals more perceptible than screens twice the brightness when seen under bright light.
-Do not expect S Pen support, though.
-Samsung’s stylus pen is limited to Ultra flagships, Fold-series foldables, and tablets.
-Anyway, the Galaxy S25 and Galaxy S25+ should boast industry-leading displays with high brightness, refresh rate, and resolution.
+Only the Galaxy S25 Ultra gets it.

 Galaxy S25 and S25+: Camera